Wind energy is a renewable energy source that captures wind power by harnessing wind turbines and windmills, which is then generated into electricity.

 As another plus, it was able to export the excess electricity to Norway, Germany and Sweden.
 Once domestic consumption had reduced during the early hours of the morning, Denmark’s wind power was producing 140% of its national electricity

 While this was an unusually windy day in Denmark, it demonstrates that a country powered by renewable energy is a possibility.
-According to the Danish Energy Agency, Denmark produces alternative energy through solar, wind, hydro, geothermal,
+According to the Danish Energy Agency, Denmark produces alternative energy through solar, wind, hydro, geothermal energy,

-biomass and biogas.
+biomass and biofuels (biogas).
 Denmark’s official website, Denmark.dk reports that wind power for homes and businesses contribute 28% of the country’s electricity

 on average, and that this figure is expected to grow.